knapply/data-carpentry/docs/1-basics.md

 ::: {.caution data-latex="{caution}"}

-If your code doesn't form a complete _expression_, then R will look for the rest of on the next line.
+If your code doesn't form a complete _expression_, then R will look for more on the next line.

 Here's an example: